What is psychosis?

 Confused thinking: Everyday thoughts can become confused, making sentences unclear or hard to understand.
-You might have difficulty concentrating, following a conversation or remembering things.
+A person might find it hard to concentrate, follow a conversation or remember things.
 Thoughts can seem to speed up or slow down.

-Changed feelings: How you feel can change for no obvious reason.
-You might feel strange and cut off from the world, with everything moving in slow motion.
-Mood swings are common, and you might feel unusually excited or depressed.
-You may seem to feel less emotion, or show less emotion to those around you.
+Changed emotions: A person may feel strange and cut off from the world.
+They may seem to feel less emotion, or show less emotion to those around them.

-Changed behaviour: You may be extremely active or have difficulty getting the energy to do things, laugh when things don't seem funny, or become angry or upset without any obvious reason.
+Changed behaviour: A person may be extremely active or find it hard getting the energy to do things.
+They might laugh when things don't seem funny, or become angry or upset without any obvious reason.
 The person may stop doing the things they used to do like hanging out with friends and family.
 The person can seem excited, depressed or irritable for little or no reason obvious to others.

 What are the types of psychosis?

 Experiencing psychotic symptoms doesn’t necessarily mean that someone has a psychotic illness.
 More than three quarters of psychotic experiences don’t progress to a diagnosable illness.

 About three in every 100 people are diagnosed with a psychotic illness at some stage in their life.
 A person is most likely to have their first episode of psychosis in their teens or early twenties.

 Many people assume that people experiencing psychosis have schizophrenia.
 But there are lots of other disorders that have psychotic symptoms, including:

 - major depression with psychotic features